What About the Other Gospels?

-It’s often claimed that there are more discrepancies in the New Testament there are words.
+It’s often claimed that there are more discrepancies in the New Testament than there are words.
 Is this true?
 To complicate matters, how can we claim to have a Scripture inspired by God if we don’t even have the original documents?
-Skepticism regarding the Bible as a whole, and the New Testament in particular, is growing in the secular world, which is why Clark has designed this lecture to answer common objections to the reliability of the Bible
+Skepticism regarding the Bible as a whole, and the New Testament in particular, is growing in the secular world, which is why Clark has designed this lecture to answer common objections to the reliability of the Bible.

 The Reality of the Resurrection

 While most outside the Christian faith dismiss the resurrection of Jesus as unbelievable, and many within the Christian faith are increasingly downplaying its significance, the reality of the resurrection is the foundation upon which all the Christian faith stands.
-This class is designed to cover the four basic, indisputable facts surrounding the resurrection of Jesus Christ and the various objections and competing theories prevalent in modern skepticism.
+This lecture is designed to cover the four basic, indisputable facts surrounding the resurrection of Jesus Christ and the various objections and competing theories prevalent in modern skepticism.